The Brooklyn Rail

-The Brooklyn Rail is a publication and platform for the arts, culture, humanities, and politics.
-The Rail is based in Brooklyn, New York.
+The Brooklyn Rail is an American publication and platform for the arts, culture, humanities, and politics, based in Brooklyn, New York.
 It features in-depth critical essays, fiction, poetry, as well as interviews with artists, critics, and curators, and reviews of art, music, dance, film, books, and theater.

 The Rail's print publication is published ten times a year and distributed to universities, galleries, museums, bookstores, and other organizations around the world free of charge.
 The Rail operates a small press called Rail Editions, which publishes literary translations, poetry, and art criticism.
 In addition to the small press, the Rail has also organized panel discussions, readings, film screenings, music and dance performances, and has curated exhibitions through a program called Rail Curatorial Projects.
 Notable among these exhibitions is "Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy: Mare Nostrum" co-curated by Francesca Pietropaolo and Phong Bui, an official Collateral Event of the 2019 Venice Biennale, which ran at Chiesa delle Penitenti, Venice from May to November 2019.

 Mission

-The Brooklyn Rail is committed to supporting artists in their journey and elevating the important role that the arts and humanities play in shaping our society.
+The Brooklyn Rails website states that the publication "provides an independent forum for arts, culture, and politics throughout New York City and far beyond," and that it is "committed to supporting artists in their journey and elevating the important role that the arts and humanities play in shaping our society."

 History

 Originally distributed as reading material for commuters on the L-train between Manhattan and Brooklyn, the Brooklyn Rail began as a small broadsheet with opinions printed in four columns in 1998.
-The founding editors included: Joe Maggio, Christian Viveros-Fauné, Theodore Hamm, and Patrick Walsh.
+The founding editors included Joe Maggio, Christian Viveros-Fauné, Theodore Hamm, and Patrick Walsh.
 The group first began publishing the paper as a weekly double-sided sheet.
 Smith designed the Rail's logo.